-Action # [‡] Title Description Total Funds Contributing 3.1 SRVUSD Social Workers SRVUSD school social workers are trained mental health professionals who can assist with mental health concerns, behavioral concerns, positive behavioral support, academic, and classroom support, consultation with teachers, parents, and administrators as well as provide individual and group counseling/therapy.
-The social workers primary focus is on unduplicated students and families.
-Social workers will review the site rosters, and provide time and resources, principally directed towards those students and families.
-Examples of services, include, and are not limited to bus passes, clothing, food, counseling, tutoring, mentorship and other wraparound supports. \$678,369.00 Yes 3.2 Provide School Counseling and Intervention Program (SCIP) services at all sites and create a rigorous referral system to the Discovery Center In partnership with SRVUSD, in which counselors in-training complete their required supervised clinical hours by providing short term individual and group counseling supervised by the Discovery Center Practitioners.
-All students can benefit from support provided by SCIP counselors, but due to the opportunity gaps experienced by unduplicated students, ensuring these students receive high levels of support from SCIP counselors is a top priority.
-SCIP counselors provide supplemental counseling support, above what is provided by school counselors.SCIP counselors, on a weekly basis, will review and monitor progress of unduplicated students, at their sites, and provide increased counseling services if needed. \$500,000.00 Yes 3.3 SRVUSD Wellness Rooms Each comprehensive high school will have a Wellness Center, staffed by an intake coordinator and social worker.All students can benefit from support provided by he Wellness Centers, but due to the opportunity gaps experienced by unduplicated students, ensuring these students receive high levels of support from the Wellness Centers is a top priority.
-A staffed wellness room to support the social emotional needs of students.
-Both scheduled and drop in visits are available.
-A trained mental health social worker is on site in the wellness room.
-In addition, all Wellness Center employees with receive ongoing professional development on strategies to engage unduplicated students and increase access to the Wellness rooms. \$860,756.00 Yes
+Action # Title Description Total Funds Contributing 3.1 SRVUSD Social Workers SRVUSD school social workers are trained mental health professionals who can assist with mental health concerns, behavioral concerns, positive behavioral support, academic, and classroom support, consultation with teachers, parents, and administrators as well as provide individual and group counseling/therapy. \$678,369.00 Yes 3.2 Provide School Counseling and Intervention Program (SCIP)services at all sites and create a rigorous referral system to the Discovery Center The School Counseling and Intervention Program (SCIP), in partnership with SRVUSD, in which counselors in-training complete their required supervised clinical hours by providing short term individual and group counseling supervised by the Discovery Center Practitioners. \$500,000.00 Yes 3.3 SRVUSD Wellness Rooms Each comprehensive high school will have a Wellness Center, staffed by an intake coordinator and social worker. \$860,756.00 Yes 3.4 SRVUSD Student Support Counselors School counselors are here to help and support you strive and empower all students to maximize their potential.
+In partnership with other educators, parents, and community members, school counselors support the educational community to ensure all students are prepared with the knowledge and skills needed for success in an ever changing world \$1,344,549.00 Yes 3.5 Rainbow Room Paraeducator Support The Rainbow Program is a research based early intervention program aimed at the following objectives: Helping students get a good start in school Developing and enhancing social skills Fostering healthy self-concept Improving school adjustment Developing leadership skills Assisting with life transitions \$481,050.00 Yes

-3.4 SRVUSD Student Support Counselors School counselors are here to help and support you strive and empower all students to maximize their potential.
-In partnership with other educators, parents, and community members, school counselors support the educational community to ensure all students are prepared with the knowledge and skills needed for success in an ever changing world.
-Support counselors do not serve a specific student group with academic needs but are principally directed to supporting unduplicated students.
-Their primary responsibility is to support students and families in crises.
-Working with social workers, counselors develop a plan of support.
-In addition, during weekly counseling/administrative support meetings, progress monitoring of unduplicated students will occur to ensure that the services of Student Support Counselors in principally directed towards them.
-This action addresses the need as identified by the red indicator in the area of suspension by providing specific and timely support in a restorative and safe environment. \$1,344,549.00 Yes 3.5 Rainbow Room Paraeducator Support The Rainbow Program is a research based early intervention program aimed at the following objectives: Helping students get a good start in school Developing and enhancing social skills Fostering healthy self-concept Improving school adjustment Developing leadership skills Assisting with life transitions The Rainbow Program is available at all of the San Ramon Valley Unified School District Elementary School Sites.
+The Rainbow Program is available at all of the San Ramon Valley Unified School District Elementary School Sites.
 Paraprofessionals are trained and staffed to work with students in the program.
-Once every two weeks, the paraprofessionals meet with the Rainbow Program Coordinator for consultation on the students in the program.
-All students benefit from this program, however, in addition, during weekly grade level meetings, teacher review data, progress and interventions that unduplicated students are receiving and discuss additional actions.
-In addition, all Rainbow Room employees receive professional development through a licensed \$481,050.00 Yes psychologist with a focus on supports that unduplicated students and families require.
-3.6 Alternatives to Suspension Ongoing professional development, provided by the Director of Student Services, will provide strategies that can
+Once every two weeks, the paraprofessionals meet with the Rainbow Program Coordinator for consultation on the students in the program. -- --- -- --